ceres-solver/ceres-solver/docs/source/solving.rst

 lowest numbered elimination group are eliminated first, and then the parameter blocks in the next lowest numbered elimination group and so on.
-Within each elimination group, Ceres is free to order the parameter blocks as it chooses. e.g. Consider the linear system
+Within each elimination group, Ceres is free to order the parameter blocks as it chooses.
+For example, consider the linear system

 .. math::
   x + y &= 3\\
   2x + 3y &= 7

 There are two ways in which it can be solved.
-First eliminating :math:`x` from the two equations, solving for y and then back substituting for :math:`x`, or first eliminating :math:`y`, solving for :math:`x` and back substituting for :math:`y`.
+First eliminating :math:`x` from the two equations, solving for :math:`y` and then back substituting for :math:`x`, or first eliminating :math:`y`, solving for :math:`x` and back substituting for :math:`y`.
 The user can construct three orderings here.